Vagus nerve and Long COVID: What's the connection?

 The old saying is NOT true in this case: What happens in Vagus does not stay in Vagus, it goes EVERYWHERE!

 What exactly is the VAGUS nerve?

-The vagus nerve, also termed “the wanderer”, travels throughout the body from the brain touching most organs in the body (lungs, esophagus, stomach, spleen, liver, intestines).
-It can be thought of as your second “spinal cord.”
+Known as “the wanderer”, travels throughout the body from the brain touching most organs in the body

-The vagus nerve plays a large role in the autonomic nervous system, particularly the parasympathetic branch which is known as the "rest & digest" portion.
+Part of the parasympathetic branch of the nervous system which is known as the "rest & digest" portion

 The Vagus nerve has 2 distinct parts:

 1.)
 Ventral vagus: associated with choice, safety, social engagement, turns OFF defenses,